Why Good Shorts Go Bad (Part 1): Herbalife

 The Short Narrative

 From the beginning of HLF's short narrative, it was never just about the company's impending financial ruin.
-It was about the battle of big egos - Ackman vs. Icahn, the inept and inefficient regulator (the FTC), and business ethics (unethical and predatory sales techniques, pyramid scheme, etc).
-Over time, Ackman allowed the narrative to be conflated into larger stories that distracted from the main thrust of the argument - that HLF's business structure was unsustainable and likely to lose money for its shareholders in the long-term.
+It was about the battle of big egos - Ackman vs. Icahn, the inept and inefficient regulator (the FTC), and business ethics (unethical and predatory sales techniques, pyramid scheme, etc.).
+Over time, Ackman allowed the narrative to be conflated into larger stories that distracted from the main thrust of the argument - that HLF's business structure was unsustainable and likely to lose money for its shareholders in the long term.

 Don't get me wrong, there are effective ways to bring these issues into light.
 After extensively reading materials provided by both sides, I am fairly convinced (my own opinion) that HLF does engage in various unethical practices, and that only an extreme minority of distributors ever generate real, sustainable incomes from the company's compensation structure.
 These pieces of information serve a social good by bringing to light practices that may be harming certain minorities and low-income individuals with limited bargaining power, who are vulnerable to predatory tactics.
 I get it.

 But that's not what investors and holders of HLF stock care about.
 The biggest reason why any of us are in the investing business is for the bottom line.
 Investment decisions are driven by whether investors believe the company will continue to be profitable, not whether some billionaire regards their practices as predatory.
 I can imagine bulls going: "So what?
 They're still making money and no one is gonna stop them."
-The narrative needed to show HLF bulls how holding the stock would hurt their wallets, not how the company was a "pyramid scheme".
+The narrative needed to show HLF bulls how holding the stock would hurt their wallets, not how the company was a "pyramid scheme."

 The effect of conflating these issues together is that people focus less on the facts and more on the drama.
 The public squabble on CNBC perfectly encapsulates how the message can be lost because of animosity playing out in the public.
 Despite being given significant airtime, Ackman never once took to discussing the merits and facts of the case - it become a war of words with each side more concerned about asserting their egos and past rivalry.